Breed Overview

 Coat

-The Exotic Shorthair’s coat is dense and plus, with colors of white, black, cream, red, lilac, and chocolate.
-Patterns include tabby, calico, and pointed.
+The Exotic Shorthair’s coat is dense and plush, with colors of white, black, cream, red, blue, lilac, and chocolate.
+Patterns include tabby, calico, smoke, shaded, tortoiseshell, tricolor, bicolor, and pointed.

 Size